bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

    :emphasize-lines: 19

-With ``autohide`` set to ``True``, Bokeh will hide the toolbar unless the mouse is inside the plot area:
+With ``autohide`` set to ``True``, Bokeh will hide the toolbar unless the mouse is inside the plot area or you tap inside the plot area:

 .. bokeh-plot:: docs/first_steps/examples/first_steps_4_toolbar_autohide.py
     :source-position: none